 Individuals who have been diagnosed with bipolar disorder do better with their recovery when they have the support of family and friends.
 By staying involved in your loved ones treatment process you can help them to recover faster, experience fewer episodes, and have milder symptoms.

-Through years of experience treating those with bipolar disorder we know that the most effective treatment is a combination of medication and psychotherapy.
+Through years of experience treating those with bipolar disorder we know that the most effective rehab is a combination of medication and psychotherapy.

 Medication management: Individuals with bipolar disorder require medication such as mood stabilizers, antipsychotics, benzodiazepines, or antidepressants in order to help control the severe symptoms.
 It is important to note that therapeutic methods are needed in addition to medication to help address any underlying emotional issues.
 Patients are seen on a daily basis for medication management and any changes are made if needed.